-E struggled with falling asleep and staying asleep ever since she was born.
-She took 2-3 hours to fall asleep.
+E has struggled with falling asleep and staying asleep ever since she was born.
+She took 2-3 hours to fall asleep as a baby.
 And once asleep, she never slept more than 1-2 hours at a time; in the daytime her naps were 20 minutes long 1-3x a day (until she gave up napping at 2 yrs old).
 She would waken and call me 6-10x a night until she was 2, then 4-8x a night until about age 3, and continues at 1-2x a night age 6+ (she has slept through the night only a handful of times).

 So, here are my thoughts based on our experience:

 - Rule out any underlying medical condition.
 Get a check-up, including bloodwork if necessary. (see my post on bloodwork for little ones)